-Section 1.2 What is the most you will pay for Medicare Part A and Part B covered medical services?
+Section 1.4 What is the most you will pay for Medicare Part A and Part B covered medical services?

 Note: Because our members also get assistance from Medicaid, very few members ever reach this out-of-pocket maximum.
-You are not responsible for paying any out-of-pocket costs toward the maximum out-of-pocket amount for covered Part A and Part B services.
+If you are eligible for Medicare cost-sharing assistance under Medicaid, you are not responsible for paying any out-of-pocket costs toward the maximum out-of-pocket amount for covered Part A and Part B services.

-Because you are enrolled in a Medicare Advantage Plan, there is a limit on the amount you have to pay out-of-pocket each year for medical services that are covered by our plan (see the Medical Benefits Chart in Section 2, below)..
+Because you are enrolled in a Medicare Advantage Plan, there is a limit on the amount you have to pay out-of-pocket each year for medical services that are covered by our plan (see the Medical Benefits Chart in Section 2, below).
 This limit is called the maximum out-of-pocket (MOOP) amount for medical services.
 For calendar year 2023 this amount is \$8,300.

-The amounts you pay for copayments, and coinsurance for covered services count toward this maximum out-of-pocket amount.
-The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+The amounts you pay for deductibles, copayments, and coinsurance for covered services count toward this maximum out-of-pocket amount.
+The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
 If you reach the maximum out-of-pocket amount of \$8,300, you will not have to pay any out-of-pocket costs for the rest of the year for covered Part A and Part B services.
-However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).